 The neighborhood's food scene spans from cozy taquerías to stylish cocktail lounges that buzz after dark.
 Boutique hotels in converted colonial buildings offer character-filled stays.
 With excellent metro connections and walkable tree-lined streets, exploring this artistic enclave and the city beyond is a breeze.

 Zócalo is worth passing through for a few pics when in Historic Center.
-Why not live the cultural experience and visit the cathedral, museums, and art galleries in the area— your sightseeing tour starts here.
+Why not live the cultural experience and visit the museums, art galleries, and cathedral in the area— your sightseeing tour starts here.
 Mexico City has lots of other popular landmarks you might want to see such as Paseo de la Reforma.